akjar/Friend-Finder/README.md

 ![FriendFinder](images/friends.PNG)

+## Title
+Friend-Finder

+## Description

-- This full-stack site which will take in a users result from a survey, then the app compares the users answers with those from other      users.
+This full-stack site which will take in a users result from a survey, then the app compares the users answers with those from other      users.
 The app will then display the name and picture of the user with the best overall match.

-- This full-stack site uses Heroku, GitHub, Node, Express, JQuery, JavaScript, HTML, and Bootstrap
+This full-stack site uses Heroku, GitHub, Node, Express, JQuery, JavaScript, HTML, and Bootstrap

-- Try it out here: https://desolate-stream-94607.herokuapp.com/
+Try it out here: https://desolate-stream-94607.herokuapp.com/

 ## Instructions